cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-1xxx-errors.md

 By default, Cloudflare prohibits a DNS _CNAME record_ between domains in different Cloudflare accounts. _CNAME records_ are permitted within a domain (_www.example.com_ CNAME to _api.example.com_) and across zones within the same user account (_www.example.com_ CNAME to _www.example.net_) or using our [Cloudflare for SaaS](https://www.cloudflare.com/saas/) solution.

-Another common cause is trying to connect a custom domain to an R2 bucket, when the zone is having zone holds enabled.
-In that case, you will need to disable zone holds on the zone in question to resovle the 1014 error.
+Another common cause is connecting a custom domain to an R2 bucket, where the domain is an active zone with the [zone hold](/fundamentals/setup/account/account-security/zone-holds/) feature enabled.

 {{<Aside type="warning">}}
 [Cloudflare Apps](https://www.cloudflare.com/apps/) are not currently